Marine Propellers

 • RINA

-Ship Propeller Design
+About our Ship Propeller Design

-Specialists in Propeller Casting
+We are Specialists in Marine Propeller Casting

 We manufacture our marine propellers in our foundry in Spain, meeting the highest technical standards and using state-of-the-art facilities equipped with the latest technology.